Productions & Programs

 WILL POWER! is Yale Repertory Theatre's annual educational initiative and features specially-priced tickets and early school-time matinees for middle and high school student groups.
 The program also includes free workshops for teachers, study guides, and post-performance discussions with members of the company.

-Assassins is the second of Yale Rep's two 2016–17 WILL POWER! productions.
-The run includes 10:15AM performances on April 4 and 6, 2017, available only to high school groups.
-The teachers’ workshop for Assassins will be held on Saturday, March 4, 2017.
+Native Son is the first of Yale Rep’s two 2017–18 WILL POWER! productions.
+The run includes 10:30AM performances on December 12 and 14, 2017, available only to high school groups.

 For information on WILL POWER! performances, please contact Roger-Paul Snell at email@example.com.